The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 My Journey: A Polynesian Artist with African Soul

-When I moved to Los Angeles and began tattooing in Black neighborhoods, I discovered something profound: while Black Americans had created globally influential cultures—Blues, Jazz, Hip-Hop, street fashion, breakdancing, graffiti—they had been systematically stripped of knowledge about African tribal art.
+When I moved to Los Angeles and began tattooing in Black neighborhoods, I discovered something profound: while Black Americans had created globally influential cultures—Blues, Jazz, Hip-Hop, street fashion, breakdancing—they had been systematically stripped of knowledge about African tribal art.
 The Middle Passage didn’t just steal bodies; it severed connections to specific tribal traditions, symbol systems, and artistic lineages.

 Let’s talk about those European brands you love, because the connection isn’t just symbolic—it’s stolen heritage.